Personal Branding: 7 steps to create yours + definition

 Another of his techniques is to use his personal story and his values to promote his companies.
 He explains that he wants to fight global warming with electric vehicles to save the planet ( True benefactor or business interest, the answer is probably somewhere in between…) 😏

 Thus, his personal story justifies his actions and gives meaning to his undertakings.
-This strongly participates in his personal branding.
+This strongly participates in his personal brand.

-Finally, our man is extremely active on social networks, especially Twitter where he is followed by over 110 million people.
-He thus exerts an extremely powerful influence, capable of influencing the price of the stock market or that of a crypto-currency.
+Finally, our man is extremely active on social networks, especially Twitter, where he is followed by over 110 million people.
+He thus exerts a powerful influence, capable of influencing the price of the stock market or that of a cryptocurrency.

-To achieve this, there is no secret: he posts regularly, sometimes several times a day.
-Content is clearly the lifeblood of personal branding. 😊
+To achieve this, there is no secret: he posts regularly, sometimes several minutes a day.
+Consistent content is clearly the lifeblood of personal branding. 😊

 #2 Gary Vaynerchuck